1st Army (France): Cold War

 During the Cold War the First Army was again active.
 Army headquarters was at Strasbourg, and may have also been at Metz for a period.
 For a time the army commander was also the Military Governor of Strasbourg (see Hôtel des Deux-Ponts).

 Among army commanders were Generals Emmanuel Hublot (1969–72), André Biard (1977–79) and Claude Vanbremeersch (1979–80).

-In 1970 the Army appears to have controlled I Corps (HQ Nancy, France) with the 4th Armoured Division with its headquarters at Verdun, the 7th Infantry Division with headquarters at Mulhouse, and the 8th Armoured Division with headquarters at Compiègne (2nd, 4th, and 14th Brigades).
+In 1970 the Army appears to have controlled I Corps (HQ Nancy, France) with the 4th Armoured Division with its headquarters at Verdun, the 7th Infantry Division with headquarters at Mulhouse, and the 8th Armoured Division with its headquarters at Compiègne (2nd, 4th, and 14th Brigades).
 II Corps was at Koblenz with the 1st Armoured Division at Treves (Trier) (1st, 3rd, and 11th Brigades), and the 3rd Division at Freiburg (5th, 12th, and 13th Brigades).

 The Army controlled the I Corps, the II Corps, and the III Corps as well as Army troops, including Pluton artillery, and three anti-aircraft artillery regiments, the 401st, 402nd, and 403rd Regiments d'Artillerie, during the 1980s.
 Signals units included the 40th, 44th, and 54th Regiments de transmissions.
 After deactivation as the war headquarters for the NATO Central Army Group, Ouvrage Rochonvillers was designated as the First Army's war headquarters in the 1980s.

 In 1990 the army staff left Strasbourg and moved to the Château de Mercy in Mercy-lès-Metz, Moselle.

 The army's last commander was General Jean Cot.
 The 1st Army was disbanded on 31 August 1993.